Jump to main content

 What information do I need to have available?

-You should have your social security number, medical history, physician information, payment information (banking or credit card), current contact info (mailing, email address & phone), and the name of the Federal agency you are currently employed with (or are retired from).
+You should have your social security number, medical history, physician information, payment information (banking or credit card), current contact info (mailing, email address and phone), and the name of the Federal agency you are currently or previously employed with (or are retired from).

 Can I save my application and come back to it?